 Sullivan University accepts its inaugural class of Doctor of Pharmacy (PharmD) students to provide career opportunities to students and to meet the growing need for pharmacists in the region.
 To accommodate this new program, an 80,000-square-foot building on nearly six acres adjacent to the Louisville campus was purchased, and a 20,000 square foot, three-story wing was added to meet the unique needs of pharmacy education.

 Sullivan University welcomes an inaugural class of 11 students to its first Doctor of Philosophy (Ph.D.) program in Management.
 The degree allows students to concentrate some of their studies in Strategic Management, Information Technology (IT) Management, Conflict Management or Human Resource Leadership.

 In the summer of 2014, Sullivan University welcomes its inaugural class into the Master of Science Physician Assistant program.

-The Southern Association of Colleges and Schools Commission on Colleges extends Sullivan’s accreditation through 2025.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) extends Sullivan’s accreditation through 2025.